Let’s face it: It’s harder than ever for a business trying to bring in leads through their website with organic search.

 Here we can see that content that addresses ease of use and the needs of self-employed individuals can help you find new visitors.

 The disadvantage of using Google’s suggestions is that you have no idea what the volume around any of these terms is without moving to a paid tool.
+You might find yourself targeting phrases with a lot of competition versus long tail keywords.
 Although you can follow the links and find any gaps yourself, this data tends to be imprecise.

 If you want precise data that are based on your site’s current organic search performance, use Google Search Console.
-For example, you might have a less-focused page that consistently draws a few clicks a month for “free trial small business accounting software,” but it doesn’t feature that language in either the title or H1.
+For example, you might have a less-focused page that consistently draws a few clicks a month for “free trial small business accounting software,” but it doesn’t feature that any long tail keywords like that in either the title or H1.

-By creating a page that directly addresses that query, you can drive those users deeper into the funnel without reinventing the wheel or attempting to rank for something you’re not already achieving some success with.
+By creating a page that directly addresses that specific long tail keyword, you can drive those users deeper into the funnel without reinventing the wheel or attempting to rank for something you’re not already achieving some success with.

-Yes, I’m serious.
 Sites such as Quora and eHow draw tens of millions of visitors a month, and they all want to learn something.
-To give you an idea of where you can find opportunities, here are three results from a search for “small business accounting software” on Quora:
+To give you an idea of where you can find long tail keyword opportunities, here are three results from a search for “small business accounting software” on Quora:

 Every question here is an opportunity for a business using They Ask, You Answer.
-You can create content that answers those questions in your learning center as well as create materials that help your sales team excel.
+You can use these long tail keywords to create content that answers those questions in your learning center and create materials that help your sales team excel.

-Semrush’s deep historical database and flexible research tools have made it the gold standard for SEO research, but it does have a higher price point.
-That said, if you can take advantage of its feature set, you’ll be making a good investment for your business.
+Semrush’s deep historical database and flexible research tools have made it the gold standard for long tail keyword discovery, but it does have a higher price point.
+That said, if you can take advantage of its feature set — especially the Keyword Magic tool, which offers a lot of flexible keyword suggestions to help you assemble lists of long tail keywords quickly and easily — you’ll be making a good investment for your business.
 (Here’s our Semrush review if you want to learn more.)

-Ahrefs started off as a backlink tool, but over the last few years, its keyword research functionality has really come into its own.
+Ahrefs started off as a backlink tool, but over the last few years, its short and long tail keyword tools have really come into their own.
 I haven’t completely converted to it, but I do think it’s a great tool in its own right.

-If you’re just looking for keyword research and you don’t need to go quite as deep as Semrush and Ahrefs allow, Ubersuggest is a low-cost alternative that allows you to create a long-tail keyword plan quickly.
+If you’re just looking for relevant keywords and you don’t need to go quite as deep as Semrush and Ahrefs allow, Ubersuggest is a low-cost alternative that allows you to create list of long tail keywords quickly.

 Keywords Everywhere is built right into Chrome and Firefox and lets you stay on a single screen while doing your research.
-It doesn’t offer nearly as much in the way of reporting and tracking as other tools, but its credit system makes it easy to budget.
+It doesn’t offer nearly as much in the way of reporting and tracking as other tools, but its credit system makes it easy to budget and you can quickly grab lists of long tail keywords you'd like to optimize around.

 How to evaluate accounting software.